corinneaars/A5-full-stack-dev/README.md

 ### Part 2: Customer and Rental Management

-The “RentVideos.js” page allows the store to add a new customer and assign video rentals to them.
+The “RentVideos” page allows the store to add a new customer and assign video rentals to them.
 This page covers three screen options including:
 Log In Screen
 Registration Screen
 Video Rental Screen/ Confirmation Screen